Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/Recipe-WebApi.md

 5. Give your client app a name and supply a short description of it (such as "Test client for Anna's API recipe")

 6. Unlike with the API you can leave the [Callback URL][md-terms-callback-url] as-is.
-You will need it later, when you're testing the API with Postman, so please note it down (or get back to the client app later when you need this value)
+You will need it later, when you are testing the API with [Postman][postman], so please note it down (or get back to the client app later when you need this value)

-7. Copy the "Consumer Key" (a.k.a. [client id][md-terms-client-id]), to be used in the next, and final, section.
+7. Copy the "`Consumer Key`" (a.k.a. [client id][md-terms-client-id]), to be used in the next, final, section.

 ## Test the API

-With a sidecar available and a local dev proxy enabled you should now be able to test the protected `/hello` endpoint.
+With a [sidecar][md-terms-sidecar] available and a local [DevProxy][md-terms-dev-proxy] enabled you should now be able to test the protected `/hello` endpoint.
 To test this you need a tool that allows for authenticating with Tetra Pak and then make the request using the security token of that authorization.
 We'll use [Postman](https://www.postman.com) for this.

 1. Install and start [Postman](https://www.postman.com/downloads/).